wp-plugins/connections/readme.txt

 * BUG: Fix many errors reported when WP_DEBUG is set to true.
 * BUG: Fix database table check before the table is created during activation.
 * BUG: When an entry is added, the last modified by field is now correctly set.
-* BUG: The intial entry category relationship would not be set correctly to uncatgorized if no categories were selected.
+* BUG: The initial entry category relationship would not be set correctly to uncatgorized if no categories were selected.
 * BUG: Fix recursive category children when using specified categories multiple times on the same page.
 * OTHER: Reduced memory requirements further by passing a few large objects by reference rather than creating new instances.
 * OTHER: Add UTF-8 support in the vCard file.